 I do not really recall much about Granny Dix as I was about twelve years old when she died.
-Notwithstanding that, I have vivid memories of her house from the stuffed animal heads on the lounge walls & huge veranda to the huge loquat tree in the stony back yard.
+Notwithstanding that, I have vivid memories of her house from the stuffed animal head and a veritable herd of animal horns on the walls of the huge back veranda to the huge loquat tree in the stony back yard.

 Main picture: Granny and grandpa Dix-Peek at 37 East Bourne Road Port Elizabeth